sci-sjj/EDSRmodelling/README.md

 # 3. EDSR network verification

 The trained EDSR network at [3D_EDSR.pt](./3D_EDSR/3D_EDSR.pt) can be verified by generating SR images from a different LR image to that which was used in training.
-Here we use the second subvolume from core 1, found on from Zenodo at DOI: 10.5281/zenodo.5542624:
+Here we use the second subvolume from core 1, found on [Zenodo at DOI: 10.5281/zenodo.5542624](https://doi.org/10.5281/zenodo.5542623):

 * Core1_Subvol2_LR.tif

 The trained EDSR model can then be run on the LR data using:

 * [validation_image_generator.py](./3D_EDSR/validation_image_generator.py).
 This creates input validation LR images.
 The validation LR images have large size in x,y axes and small size in z axis to reduce computational cost.
 * [main_edsr_validation.py](./3D_EDSR/main_edsr_validation.py).
-The to validation LR images are used with the trained EDSR model ato generate 3D SR subimages.
+The validation LR images are used with the trained EDSR model to generate 3D SR subimages.
 These can be saved in the folder [SR_subdata](./3D_EDSR/SR_subdata) as the  Jupyter notebook [Train_review.ipynb](./3D_EDSR/Train_review.ipynb) does.
 The SR subimages are then stacked to form a whole 3D SR image.

-Follow the generation of suitable verification images, various metrics can be calculated from the images to judge performance against the true HR data:
+Following the generation of suitable verification images, various metrics can be calculated from the images to judge performance against the true HR data:

 * [A0_0_2_Generate_histogram_data.m](./A0_0_2_Generate_histogram_data.m).
 This code generates histograms of the LR, Cubic, HR and SR image grey scale values for comparison.
 The results are saved to [Matlab_results](./Matlab_results).
 * [A0_0_3_Generate_SSIM_2D_3D.m](./A0_0_3_Generate_SSIM_2D_3D.m).
 This code generates structural similarity index measures between the Cubic, HR and SR images.
 The results are saved to [Matlab_results](./Matlab_results).
 * [A0_0_4_Generate_run_PNM_LR_Cubic_HR_SR_subvolumes.m](./A0_0_4_Generate_run_PNM_LR_Cubic_HR_SR_subvolumes.m).
 This generates a pore-network model (PNM) of the LR, Cubic and SR subvolume images.
 The code as default does this for all 4 subvolumes in Core 1 and Core 2, but can be set to only run for one validation subvolume as required.
 The code generates multiple networks across different segmentation realizations for the LR, Cubic, HR and SR images.
 The networks are used in the pore-network modelling approach from the ICL Github: (https://github.com/ImperialCollegeLondon/pnextract, https://github.com/ImperialCollegeLondon/pnflow).
-The results are saved to [Matlab_results](./Matlab_results) as [Results_PNM_whole_core_LR_EDSR.m](./Matlab_results/Results_PNM_whole_core_LR_EDSR.m)
+The results are saved to [Matlab_results](./Matlab_results) as [Results_PNM_whole_core_LR_EDSR.m](./Matlab_results/Results_PNM_LR_HR_SR_sensitivity_all.mat)

 Following the generation of these metrics, several plotting codes can be run to compare LR, Cubic, HR and SR results: